kristy-fournier/PartyJukebox/readme.md

     - Volume controls the VLC volume of the connected server
         - *Because the volume can be controlled in the client, for best usage set your device volume as high as possible and turn it down using this slider*
     - QR code to allow others to connect to and use the Remote
+    - Admin password can be set to restrict actions for general users, or avoid the set restrictions

 ### A quick note on the password feature